Remote Patient Monitoring in Cardiology

 Buy together and save! *

-Buy this title with Cardiac Electrophysiology: From Cell to Bedside by Douglas P. Zipes and save $54.58 ($49.58 everyday savings + $5.00 special discount)!
+Buy this title with Anatomy for Cardiac Electrophysiologists by S. Yen Ho and save $11.50 ($6.50 everyday savings + $5.00 special discount)!

 Cardiovascular medicine is witnessing an explosion in capability for remote monitoring of implantable electronic devices, which provide great potential for improved clinical outcomes as well as more efficient and cost-effective care.

 There are numerous devices now utilized in remote monitoring, including external ECG recorders, loop recorders, pacemakers, cardiac defibrillators, and cardiac resynchronization systems.
 Cardiovascular physicians, allied health professionals and office staff need to become well versed in management of the new wealth of data these devices provide, design and use of appropriate systems to support monitoring technology, and its proper utilization of remotely acquired data in clinical decision making, as well as the demands for patient education and orientation to assure compliance.